6 key elements towards ecommerce success

 - Business-to-Administration (B2A)

-There are a lot of famous ecommerce websites that people from all over the world have been buying products or services from.
-Among these online shopping stores are Amazon, Ebay and Sephora.
+There are a lot of famous e-commerce websites from people from all over the world who have been buying products or services.
+Among these online shopping stores are Amazon, eBay, and Sephora.

-Through its “the urban beardsman,” the BeardBrand was able to successfully link their customers’ real-life experiences into their brand.
-This tactic has brought in over $120,000 each month, during their first year.
+Through its “the urban beardsman,” the BeardBrand was able to successfully link its customers’ real-life experiences to its brand.
+This tactic has brought in over $120,000 each month during their first year.

-Hello Matcha is a Matcha green tea line owned by Shopify.
-Its product team was still able to pull through a successful launch given their tight budget and little time frame.
+Hello, Matcha is a Matcha green tea line owned by Shopify.
+Its product team was still able to pull through a successful launch, given its tight budget and little time frame.

 The Hello Matcha green tea line was a result of deep research and consumer trends in the current market industry.

-To stand out from the competition, the team focused on their content marketing strategies.
+To stand out from the competition, the team focused on its content marketing strategies.
 Further, they also produced a premium matcha brand and product packaging that supported their marketing strategies.

 Shopify’s product team was able to generate $900 within three days after the launch.

-They were able to achieve this through a mix of their email marketing campaigns and print marketing.
+They were able to achieve this through a mix of email marketing campaigns and print marketing.

 Most online transactions these days are done through consumers’ smartphones or tablets.
-In the US alone, its overall ecommerce sales is expected to be $740 billion by the year 2023.
+In the US alone, its overall e-commerce sales are expected to be $740 billion by the year 2023.

-As a responsible business owner, it is very important that you protect all your customers’ personal data.
+As a responsible business owner, it is essential that you protect all your customers’ personal data.
 Ensure that you have strong data protection and data privacy policies.